greekfetacheese/zeus/readme.md

 ---

 ## Security
-> **Disclaimer** I'm not aware of any major bugs, but this is still work in progress and **not audited** so use at your own risk.
+I'm not aware of any major bugs, but this is still work in progress and **not audited** so use at your own risk.

----

-## Issues/Bugs

-### Bridging Errors
-While bridging and waiting for the transaction to complete Zeus may return an error while trying to see if the order has been filled at the destination chain, this is RPC related and there is not much i can do.
-Some free RPC's work great some don't.
-But since the deposit has been confirmed on the origin chain the order should go through normally.

 ---